satish-annigeri/rcdesign/README.md

 `git clone https://github.com/satish-annigeri/rcdesign.git`

 ## Quickstart
-After cloning the `rcdesign` repository from github, change into the newly created `rcdesign` directory and create a virtual environment with the command
+After cloning the `rcdesign` repository from github, change into the newly created `rcdesign` directory.
+The directory will have the following structure (as of 2021-09-06):

-`python -m venv env`

-This will create a directory `env` inside the `rcdesign` directory and this will be the directory structure starting with the directory `rcdesign` where the repository was cloned.
+    rcdesign/
+    ├── LICENSE.md
+    ├── main.py
+    ├── poetry.lock
+    ├── pyproject.toml
+    ├── rcdesign
+    │   ├── __init__.py
+    │   ├── is456
+    │   │   ├── __init__.py
+    │   │   ├── material
+    │   │   │   ├── concrete.py
+    │   │   │   ├── __init__.py
+    │   │   │   └── rebar.py
+    │   │   └── section.py
+    │   └── utils.py
+    ├── README.md
+    └── tests
+        ├── __init__.py
+        ├── test_concrete.py
+        ├── test_rebargroup.py
+        ├── test_rebarlayer.py
+        ├── test_rebar.py
+        ├── test_section.py
+        ├── test_shear_rebar.py
+        └── test_utils.py

-Install a virtual environment to work on the repository and install the necessary packages and you are good to go.
+Install a virtual environment in your preferred way and install the necessary packages.
 If you are using `poetry`, there is the `pyproject.toml` file and if you are using `pip`, there is the `requirements.txt` file that can be used.
 With poetry, do

 `poetry install`